The Date Who Got Arrested

 I started to call an Uber, but you swore you were sober and could drive.
 You pulled me by the wrist to my car.
 I dragged my feet.
 You buckled my seatbelt.

 Red and blue lights.
-We aren’t even out of the car park.
+We aren’t even out of the parking lot.
 You forgot to turn on the headlights.
 A senior moment?

 I pull up my Uber app and go home.
 I fall asleep right away, spending only a few minutes wondering if they let you nap when you get thrown in the drunk tank.